wdeasy/byoc.ninja/README.md

 passenger_ruby should be the output of which ruby

 setup vhosts file
-> nano /etc/nginx/sites-available/qcon_steam_browser
+> nano /etc/nginx/sites-available/byoc.ninja

 >server {
 >  listen 80;
->  server_name qconsteambrowser.com www.qconsteambrowser.com;
+>  server_name byoc.ninja www.byoc.ninja;
 >
 >	 passenger_enabled on;
 >	 rails_env	development;
->	 root		/home/user/Development/qcon_steam_browser/public;
+>	 root		/home/user/Development/byoc.ninja/public;
 >}

->sudo ln -s /etc/nginx/sites-available/qcon_steam_browser /etc/nginx/sites-enabled/qcon_steam_browser
+>sudo ln -s /etc/nginx/sites-available/byoc.ninja /etc/nginx/sites-enabled/byoc.ninja

 edit /etc/hosts
 >sudo nano /etc/hosts

 add and save
->127.0.0.1	qconsteambrowser.com www.qconsteambrowser.com
+>127.0.0.1	byoc.ninja www.byoc.ninja

 >sudo service nginx restart
 >rake assets:clobber
 >rake assets:precompile

-Once everything is set up, you should be able to navigate to http://qconsteambrowser.com
+Once everything is set up, you should be able to navigate to http://byoc.ninja
 You will see the admin options in the drop down menu once you sign in through steam with the user you put in the seeds.rb file.